Christmas Countdown

 Opting for laser safe vinyl materials is crucial to minimize the risks associated with laser cutting vinyl.
 These are compatible with laser cutting machines and do not produce toxic byproducts when exposed to high temperatures.
 Look for vinyl products labeled as laser-safe or PVC-free to ensure compatibility and safety.

 Certain types of lasers are better suited for cutting vinyl.
-CO2 lasers are typically more high-powered than their diode counterparts.
+CO2 laser cutters are typically more high-powered than their diode counterparts.
 These lasers are capable of cutting through thick hard materials.
 However, CO lasers are overpowered for vinyl and may cause excessive material heating.
-Diode lasers are better for vinyl cutting as they vaporize the material without producing excessive heat.
+Diode laser cutters are better for vinyl cutting as they vaporize the material without producing excessive heat.

 Learn More